AGREETT-funded faculty

 Diane DeWitte

-Extension Educator, Swine
+Extension educator, Swine

 DeWitte provides quality assurance certifications and biosecurity education to swine producers and youth exhibitors, collaborates on swine barn environmental research, and assists with gilt development research at the University’s Southern Research and Outreach Center in Waseca.
 She grew up on a crop and livestock farm in northeast Indiana and earned her degrees at Purdue University.
 Before taking this position, she worked on a large central Indiana hog farm and was an Extension Educator in Indiana and in Blue Earth and Le Sueur counties in Minnesota.